-Prerequisites: Senior standing and a GPA of 3.2 or better with recommendation of a faculty sponsor and approval of the Neuroscience Honors Committee.
-Research under the supervision of a faculty member conducting neuroscience research.
-Students must be Neuroscience majors who have completed Biology 1111, 1112 or 2112, 2296, 3096, and 3352.
-A written presentation of the student's research is required during the second semester.
-A student is eligible to apply for "Distinction in Neuroscience" upon: 1) successful completion of 6 s.h. of Biology 4591; 2) submission of a written report on the student's research to the faculty sponsor and the Biology Honors Committee; and 3) a poster presentation on the student's research during the Biology Department's annual poster exhibition.
+Prerequisites: Senior standing and a GPA of 3.2 or above.
+Two-semester research sequence to be performed under the supervision of a faculty member conducting neuroscience research in the Department of Biology or affiliated department.
+Students must be Neuroscience majors.
+A written research report is required during the second semester.
+A student is eligible to apply for "Distinction in Neuroscience" upon: 1) successful completion of 6 s.h. of Biology 4591; 2) submission of a written research report to the faculty advisor; and 3) a poster presentation during the Biology Department's annual research poster exhibition.
 Not available for Biology major credit.
 This course is repeatable.
-Students who complete additional credits of Biology 4591 beyond 6 s.h. must take the additional credits as CR/NC only.
+Students wishing to complete additional credits of Biology 4591 beyond 8 s.h. may do so if they select the CR/NC grade option.